(left) Medieval tower; (centre) coat of arms of the Cesarini inside Palazzo Cesarini; (right) coat of arms of Genzano

 The origin of Genzano is medieval; the town developed around a fortified site which included the church of S. Maria della Cima and which belonged to Abbazia delle Tre Fontane.
 According to Flavio Biondo, an Italian Renaissance humanist, the name of the town derives from Cynthia, an epithet of Artemis/Diana making reference to Mt.
 Cynthus at Delos, where the goddess was born (today this explanation is thought to be far-fetched).

-In 1420 at the time of Pope Martin V Genzano became a fiefdom of the Colonna, the pope's family.
+In 1420 at the time of Pope Martin V Genzano became a fiefdom of the Colonna, the Pope's family.
 With some intervals Genzano remained a possession of the Colonna until 1563 when it was sold to the Massimi who in the following year sold it to the Cesarini, a family having close ties with the Colonna (including a column in their coat of arms).
 The coat of arms of Genzano shows a column (a reference to the Colonna/Cesarini) supporting a half-moon (a reference to Diana).

 (left) 1664 engraving by G. Tomasini celebrating a visit to Genzano by Pope Alexander VII: S. Francesco is depicted in the left side of the engraving and Palazzo Cesarini in the upper part; (right) alley leading to S. Francesco

-Genzano was renowned in the past for its tree-lined alleys called olmate (after olmo, elm), which were damaged during WWII.
-They were probably designed by Giovanni Antonio De Rossi, at the time a very young architect, in conjunction with the construction in 1637-43 of S. Francesco, a Capuchin church, on the edge of the ridge surrounding Lake Nemi; the olmate linked the church to Via Appia and to Palazzo Cesarini.
+Genzano was renowned in the past for its tree-lined avenues called olmate (after olmo, elm), which were damaged during WWII.
+They were probably designed by Giovanni Antonio De Rossi, at the time a very young architect, in conjunction with the construction in 1637-1643 of S. Francesco, a Capuchin church, on the edge of the ridge surrounding Lake Nemi; the olmate linked the church to Via Appia and to Palazzo Cesarini.